Kotlin/kotlinx.serialization/README.md

 ## Setup

 Using Kotlin Serialization requires Kotlin compiler `1.3.0` or higher.
-Make sure that you have corresponding plugin installed in the IDE.
+Make sure that you have corresponding Kotlin plugin installed in the IDE.
+Since serialization is now bundled into Kotlin plugin, no additional actions in IDE are required (but make sure you have deleted old additional plugin for 1.2, if you had one).
 Delegate build to Gradle: (`Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`).
 Example projects on JVM are available for [Gradle](example-jvm/build.gradle) and [Maven](example-jvm/pom.xml).

 ### Gradle/JVM